neurobooth/neurobooth-os/docs/code_audit.md

 ### 8.6 Medium: Python 3.8 Only

-`environment_staging.yml` targets Python 3.8.18, which reached end-of-life in October 2024.
-No support for Python 3.9+.
+`pyproject.toml` pins `requires-python = ">=3.8,<3.9"`.
+Python 3.8 reached end-of-life in October 2024.
+The Python upgrade is tracked in #682 and is intentionally deferred until after the uv migration (#632) lands so the two changes don't compound.

 ### 8.7 Medium: `.gitignore` Missing Common Patterns